 16. Policy Approval

-Modifications to this policy must be approved by the Executive Committee on Research and communicated to the WUSTL community as appropriate.
+Substantive changes and updates to this policy will be reviewed by the Executive Committee on Research and approved according to University policy

 Questions concerning the interpretation or applicability of this policy should be directed to the Chair of the Conflict of Interest Review Committee(s), Research Ethics and Compliance Office, or the Vice Chancellor for Research.